Global Warming Articles and answers. Have a look.

 Agricultural areas dependent on marginal and perhaps decreasing precipitation.

-9. It has been said that human activities have played a significant role in the rise of the Earth's surface temperature.
+9. Other global warming articles have said that human activities have played a significant role in the rise of the Earth's surface temperature.
 Can you elaborate on that?

 We are all sources of: